tonybutzer/harmony-docs/documentation/source/09week.md

 # WEEK 9 Docker Week - lightning talk

+## Faking it with docker
+- what if we built a docker image and launched a bunch of containers?
+- will that scale?

 ## BUILDING An aws pricing docker image
 - tbutzer/aws-price
 - python app